michaelthorne/michaelthorne.github.io/journal.md

 ## My journal

 This is a collection of some work-related thoughts and ideas.
-Writing is hard, but apparently practice makes perfect.
+Writing is hard, but they say practice makes perfect.